Same-sex marriage in Nebraska: Constitutional amendment

-Repeal of the same-sex marriage ban

-In January 2016, decision began on whether the defunct same-sex marriage ban should be removed from the State Constitution.
+In January 2016, the Nebraska Legislature began discussions on repealing the now-defunct same-sex marriage ban.
 Senator Burke Harr argued that the Constitution should be consistent with the law of the land regarding same-sex marriage.
-Such a change would require approval by voters.
-Two religious organizations opposed the measure, claiming it was "too costly" and that it would "only create more divisiveness".
+Two religious organizations opposed such a change, calling it "too costly" and arguing that it would "only create more divisiveness".
 Senator Patty Pansing Brooks later said, "Enough hurt.
 Enough harm.
 Enough damage has been done by the religious institutions."
-Senator Matt Hansen also introduced bills to make all references to marriage gender-neutral in state statutes, though the bills failed to pass.

-In January 2021, Senator Pansing Brooks presented a ballot measure to repeal the state's defunct same-sex marriage ban.
+Senator Matt Hansen also introduced bills to make all references to marriage in state statutes gender-neutral, though the bills failed to pass.
+In January 2021, Pansing Brooks presented a ballot measure to repeal the state's defunct same-sex marriage ban.
 She argued that "putting the issue on the ballot would allow voters to show that public attitudes toward same-sex marriage have changed in Nebraska".
-The proposal was referred to the Judiciary Committee, which approved the measure on February 11 by a 5–2 vote, but it was not voted on before the State Legislature adjourned sine die on May 27, 2021.
-A similar measure was proposed in 2023 by Senator Jen Day.
+The proposal was referred to the Judiciary Committee, which approved the measure by a 5–2 vote on February 11, but it was not voted on before the State Legislature adjourned sine die on May 27, 2021.
+Similar measures were proposed in 2023 by Senator Jen Day, and in 2025 by Senator Machaela Cavanaugh, but both also failed to pass before the end of the legislative session.

 Lawsuits

 Citizens for Equal Protection v.
 Bruning

-In 2003, two LGBT advocacy organizations, Citizens for Equal Protection and the Nebraska Advocates for Justice and Equality, joined by the American Civil Liberties Union (ACLU) and also represented by Lambda Legal, filed suit in the United States District Court for the District of Nebraska challenging the constitutionality of Initiative Measure 416.
+In 2003, two LGBT advocacy organizations, Citizens for Equal Protection and the Nebraska Advocates for Justice and Equality, joined by the American Civil Liberties Union (ACLU) and also represented by Lambda Legal, filed suit in the U.S. District Court for the District of Nebraska challenging the constitutionality of Initiative Measure 416.
 District Court Judge Joseph Bataillon ruled in favour of the plaintiffs on May 12, 2005, overturning Initiative Measure 416 based on the Equal Protection Clause, the First Amendment, and the prohibition on bills of attainder contained in the Contract Clause.
 The state appealed the decision to the Eighth Circuit Court of Appeals and on July 14, 2006, in a unanimous opinion written by Chief Judge James B. Loken, the Eighth Court reversed the district court's decision on all three of its conclusions.
 The plaintiffs' subsequent request for an Eighth Circuit rehearing en banc was denied and they elected to not file a petition for certiorari in the U.S. Supreme Court.